vbergaaa/vBergaaaBot/README.md

 # vBergaaBot

+## version 2.0.0

 This repository contains a C# bot to play Starcraft 2.
-The skeleton of this bot was created by Simon Prins (https://github.com/SimonPrins/ExampleBot) which is a blank bot that intergrates the ladder manager and sets up the connections to the SC2Api.
+The skeleton of this bot cloned from here (https://github.com/NikEyX/SC2-CSharpe-Starterkit) which is a blank bot that intergrates the ladder manager and sets up the connections to the SC2Api.

-from there I added all the bots logic and separate builds.
-The top build of the bot successfully defeats the ingame AI on elite (hardest ingame setting) in all there matchups.
+from there I stripped most of the built in methods and rewrote and restructured the logic The current iteration of the bot beats the ingame ai on its hardest setting against all three races.

 ### To view the bot in action
 First you will have to install some things, if you haven't already.